xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

       - Zero Touch Provisioning and Deployment (ZTP/ZTD)

-By leveraging analytics collected through model driven telemetry on IOS-XR platforms, in conjunction with automation tools, Metro Fabric provides Service Providers with enhancements in network and services operations experience.
+By leveraging analytics collected through model driven telemetry on IOS-XR platforms, in conjunction with automation tools, Compass Metro Fabric provides Service Providers with enhancements in network and services operations experience.

 # Transport – Design